iza-institute-of-labor-economics/gettsim/docs/tutorials/index.rst

 Tutorials
 =========

-Tutorials help you to get started with gettsim.
+Tutorials help you to get started with GETTSIM.

 .. toctree::